-This kind of heartbreak is tough to manage, especially when we have energy spiking emotions (anger) AND energy depleting emotions happening at the same time.
+This kind of heartbreak is tough to manage, especially when we have energy-spiking emotions (anger) AND energy-depleting emotions happening at the same time.
 And they do not just cancel each other out.
-They create this exhausting hybrid grief that can be rather complex to deal with.
+They create this exhausting hybrid grief

 Simple and Complex grief

 I’d like to deal with complex grief (sometimes referred to as complicated grief) first.
 Typically, this kind of grief is referred to when somebody is experiencing grief that is prolonged in duration, and acute in distress level.
 This can be a result of a variety of things, but the key factor is that it seems to be well beyond what would be expected given the circumstances.
 Typically, we say that there is no set length of time that grief should take, which is why I tend to stay away from diagnostics when it comes to grief, however, it can be useful to some people to know that it is something real and that it has a name.
 But this article is not about diagnosing complex grief disorder.

 Complex grief as an experience (vs as a ‘disorder’)